-- 4.1 A valid request may be refused on the following grounds: - (a) where the request is made to a European Group Member and relates to the processing of personal information by that Group Member, if: - (i) the refusal is consistent with the data protection law within the Member State in which that Group Member is located; or - (ii) the Group Member demonstrates that the request is manifestly unfounded or excessive; or - (b) where the valid request is made to a non-European Group Member and the Director, Privacy Policy & Compliance International is unable to deal with the request in accordance with section 3, the relevant non-European Group Member will only refuse the request if the grounds for such refusal are consistent with the data protection law within the European Member State from which the personal information was transferred.

-4.2 The Group Member will inform the individual of the refusal of the request within one month of the receipt of the request and of the individual's right to complain to a supervisory authority or seek a judicial remedy in relation to the refusal.
+- 4.1 A valid request may be refused on the following grounds: - (a) where the request is made to a UK Group Member and relates to the processing of personal information by that Group Member, if: - (i) the refusal is consistent with UK data protection law; or - (ii) the Group Member demonstrates that the request is manifestly unfounded or excessive; or - (b) where the valid request is made to a Group Member outside the UK and the Director, International Privacy is unable to deal with the request in accordance with section 3, the relevant Group Member outside the UK will only refuse the request if the grounds for such refusal are consistent with UK data protection law. - 4.2 The Group Member will inform the individual of the refusal of the request within one month of the receipt of the request and of the individual's right to complain to the ICO or seek a judicial remedy in relation to the refusal.